eehah5ru/workhardplay-pw-website/en/2017/projects/hyperstition.md

 ---
-author: Кристофер Рот и Армен Аванесян
+author: Christopher Roth and Armen Avanessian
-projectTitle: HYPERSTITION
+projectTitle: HYPERSTITION: A film on time and narrative
 projectCover: hyperstition-cover.jpg
 canonicalName: hyperstition
 coverColor: "255,0,0"